 Dutch Baby

-- In a medium bowl, whisk remaining 2 tablespoons melted butter, milk, eggs, sugar, and vanilla until smooth.
-Whisk in flour, and salt until a smooth batter forms.
-Gently fold in blueberries.
-Remove skillet from oven and carefully pour batter into the bottom.
-Place skillet back in oven and bake dutch baby at 375F 20-25 minutes or until puffed up and golden brown.
+- Remove skillet from oven, carefully pour batter into skillet, and sprinkle with blueberries.
+Place skillet back in oven and bake dutch baby at 400F 20-25 minutes until puffed up and golden brown.

 Lemon Curd

-- In the bottom pot of a double-boiler, bring a few inches of water to a boil, then reduce heat to low to keep water at a simmer.
-Whisk egg yolks, sugar, lemon juice, and zest into the top bowl of double boiler and place on top of bottom pot of simmering water.
+- Whisk egg yolks, sugar, lemon juice, and zest into the top bowl of double boiler and place on top of the pot of simmering water.

 - Serve dutch baby warm with lemon curd drizzled on top and powdered sugar if desired.
 Enjoy!